-Learn everything about Marojallia, Margaux Bordeaux wine producer with wine tasting notes with wine and food pairing tips.
+Learn everything about Marojallia, Margaux with wine tasting notes with wine and food pairing tips.
 Learn the best vintages, a history of the property, information on vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Marojallia History, Overview

 In fact, the ancient Roman’s coined a word for what we now call the region of Margaux, Marojallia.
 The famed Roman poet Ausonius is credited for having came up with the word.

 Chateau Ausone in St. Emilion also took its name from Ausonius.
 However, that is one of the few ties to ancient history this property has.
 Marojallia is one of the few “microcuvee’s” Bordeaux wine producers in the left bank.
-Marojallia was the first, small, boutique property in the Medoc.
-The chateau is situated in Margaux, not far from the village of Margaux.
+In fact, Marojallia was the first, small, boutique property in the Medoc.

 Philippe Porcheron produced the debut vintage of Marojallia in 1999.
 This was with the help of Jean-Luc Thunevin and Murielle Andraud from Valandraud in Saint Emilion.
 Murielle Andraud worked with the estate on their 1999 and 2000 vintages.
 After that date, Michel Rolland was retained as consultant oenologist.